isaacgarza/dev-stack/docs/setup.md

-# Setup & Installation Guide
+# Setup & Installation Guide (dev-stack)

+> **Quick Checklist**
+> - Docker installed and running
+> - Sufficient RAM, disk, and CPU
+> - Framework copied or linked to your project
+> - Initial configuration created and edited
+> - Setup script run and services verified
+> - See troubleshooting below for common issues

-This guide covers everything you need to get the Local Development Framework up and running on your system.
+This guide covers everything you need to get **dev-stack** up and running on your system.

+> For a quick start, main configuration example, and command reference, see the [README](../README.md).
+> For troubleshooting and advanced help, see [Troubleshooting Guide](troubleshooting.md).

 ## 📋 Prerequisites